Things to Do in Menton, France: A Slow Travel Guide to the Riviera

 When you’re ready for dinner, try Le 31, a small, tucked-away restaurant that feels like a neighborhood secret.
 The menu leans on seasonal produce and local flavors, the outdoor tables are cozy, and there’s never a sense of being rushed.
 Another lovely option is Fleur de Sel, which offers a more polished take on regional cooking without losing that easygoing, welcoming feel that Menton is all about.

-As you wrap up the day with a glass of wine and a slow dinner, it’s hard not to feel like you’ve stumbled onto one of the most peaceful spots on the coast — and one you won’t be in a hurry to leave.
+As you wrap up the day with a glass of wine and a slow dinner, it’s hard not to feel like you’ve stumbled onto one of the most peaceful spots on the coast.
+And one you won’t be in a hurry to leave.

 Le 31 outdoor tables

-Where to Stay: Small, Beautiful, and Balcony-Ready
+Where to Stay in Menton: Small, Beautiful, and Balconies

 La Dolce Vita - This small hotel is all mid-century charm with breezy rooms and sea views.
 It’s especially good for solo travelers who appreciate a cozy, friendly place to come back to at the end of the day.